 Why is this important?
 Should you hire a workers compensation attorney in Sacramento, you have a stronger case if you can prove that you followed company protocol in applying for benefits.

-If you're an employee or volunteer with the City of Sacramento, you can contact the Workers Compensation unit at 916-808-5741.
-The city handles all workers comp claims internally.
-Their website also includes a fax number as well as a fraud line number.
+If you're an employee or volunteer with the City of Sacramento, you can contact their Workers Compensation unit via their website. also includes a fax number as well as a fraud line number.

-If you work in Sacramento but the city doesn't employ you, you can contact the Sacramento district office at 916-928-3101.
-You can also email the office at SAC@dir.ca.gov.
+If you work in Sacramento but the city doesn't employ you, you can contact the Sacramento district office by email at SAC@dir.ca.gov.

 Also, a trained Accident.com workers comp attorney in Sacramento may be available to guide you through the case and offer free legal advice on your situation.